Exido-Rio/Voltus/README.md

 # Voltus
 Voltus is a tamper-proof certificate verification system built using Solidity and Django.
 It allows organizations to securely store issued certificates on the blockchain, ensuring authenticity and preventing fraud.
+* It is created using solidity for writting contract and Django as backend
+* web3.js for wallet interction in browser

 <p align="center">
 <a href="https://github.com/Exido-Rio"><img title="Github" src="https://img.shields.io/badge/Creator-Exido--Rio-brightgreen"></a>